fmgarage/ft-fms-docker/README.md

 After the installation process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms-[name-tag]**.

-Open the admin console by clicking the *Open in Browser* button in the container actions (Chrome doesn't work, Safari does).
+Open the admin console by clicking the *Open in Browser* (@todo uses http and wont work) button in the container actions (Chrome doesn't work, Safari does).
 In case you installed without certificate you will have to confirm the self-signed one.

 Clicking the CLI button will open a terminal window where you can use the fmsadmin command to control your server.